Hourly to Salary Calculator UK (2026)

 1. Gross Annual Salary: Calculated as Hourly Rate × Weekly Hours × 52.

-2. Taxable Income: Your Personal Allowance (£12,570 for 2025/26) is subtracted from your gross salary.
+2. Taxable Income: Your Personal Allowance (£12,570 for 2025/26, reduced for incomes over £100,000) is subtracted from your gross salary.

 3. Income Tax: Calculated on taxable income using UK tax bands (20%, 40%, 45% - Scotland differs).